 By the end of 2017, we had signed agreements to purchase 27 per cent of our global electricity from renewable sources.
 We have already started to receive power from a new solar farm in India and a large wind farm in Mexico.

 We aim to reduce waste by 75 per cent by 2020 compared with our 2011 benchmark, up from an original target of 50 per cent.
 We also aim to cut paper use by 66 per cent, up from a target of 50 per cent.
 By the end of 2017, certified sustainably sourced paper accounted for 93 per cent of all paper used by HSBC.
 Read our Paper Sourcing Policy.

 We continued to ensure adherence to our updated Ethical and Environmental Code of Conduct for Suppliers and partnered with a specialist consultancy to undertake risk assessments of all large new suppliers and any suppliers who had contracts renewed.
 We constantly review our supplier relationships and require them, through adherence to our Code of Conduct and ongoing dialogue, to support our 10 operational sustainability goals and to ensure modern slavery and human rights violations are not present within our extended supply chan.

-We have trained more than 1,300 senior managers through HSBC’s Sustainability Leadership Programme since 2009.
-The programme is a mix of hands-on learning and leadership development sessions and is aligned to HSBC’s values-based leadership curriculum.
+We have trained over 1,500 senior managers, clients and suppliers through HSBC’s Sustainability Leadership Programme since 2009.
 Participants are expected to embed sustainability into decision-making and project delivery in the businesses and functions where they work.
-The programme is now more broadly focused on sustainability in the global businesses as well as operational sustainability.